mithunpaul08/tutorials/allennlp.md

 [Allennlp](https://github.com/allenai/allennlp) is no different when it comes to writing complex documentation which a common man takes hours to understand.
 Here are some points which took me a long time to figure out.
 Just in case it helps someone.

-## Quick steps to get the POS tagger to run with allennlp
+## Qn) Don't feel like reading a tutorial, I want to see something running.
+How?

-### if you don't want to go through their tutorial but really want to see something run:
+### Ans: Quick steps to get the POS tagger to run with allennlp (i.e if you don't want to go through their tutorial but really want to see something running):
 ```
 mkdir allenlp
 cd allennlp